onlyjackfrost/ab-testing/src/design.md

 To avoid the performance issue when doing analysis query, we should separate the database to read and write.
 To speed up the query
 To reduce the cost, and keep/improve the performance for analysis, we can pre-aggregate the data in the database. then export the raw data into Cloud storage after a period of time.

+### Export Job & Analysis
+The export job will export data from Postgres for a specific time range and save it as a Parquet file to cloud storage.
+You can consider deleting the data from Postgres after a certain period to reduce its load.

+When analysis tasks are required, the data can be imported from cloud storage into DuckDB for analysis.

+If you prefer not to maintain the DuckDB service yourself, you can consider using the MotherDuck service.

 ### Analysis
 ---
 There are two scenario for analysis job:
 1. analysis the data stored in the cloud storage(for analysis historical data)
 2. directly analysis in the database(for on-time data)
+---
 1. **analysis the data stored in the cloud storage** For analysis historical data, we can use the OLAP database like duckdb to do analysis.
 The benefit of using duckdb: